ieee-aike/2018/award.md

 The IEEE AIKE conference presents the C.V.
 Ramamoorthy Award annually to a researcher who makes significant contributions to artificial intelligence and knowledge engineering.
 The award consists of a bronze medal, a certificate, and an honorarium of USD$2,000.

 Nominations for the C.V.
 Ramamoorthy Award should be submitted to aike@uci.edu by April 15 of each year, and the recipient will be announced on May 5, the birthday of Professor Ramamoorthy.
+(A delay is expected in 2018 due to the late start of the conference.)

 ### 2018 C.V.
 Ramamoorthy Award Committee (Tentative)
 - Farokh Bastani, University of Texas, Dallas, USA